Playing Rules

 (Definitions) A slide occurs when a player leaves their feet and leads with their feet to play the ball anywhere on the field and contact is NOT made with an opponent.
 A slide tackle occurs when a player leaves their feet and leads with their feet to play the ball while the ball is in the possession of an opposing player.
 Contact is required.
 An attempt to slide tackle (ex: player hurdling/avoiding a slide tackle) will also be considered a slide tackle.

 A slide will be a non-call.
 Any slide tackle will result in a yellow card and direct free kick, the offending player is dismissed for either 3 minutes or until the opposing team scores a goal.
-If the opposing team scores a goal on the direct free kick or penalty kick that is awarded due to the slide tackle, the offending player must remain out of the game and the offending team will continue to play a person down until the next goal (essentially the second goal) is scored.
+If the opposing team scores a goal on the direct free kick or penalty kick that is awarded due to the slide tackle, the offending player time wont begin until after the potential goal. must remain out of the game and the offending team will continue to play a person down until the next goal (essentially the second goal) is scored.
 A player’s dismissal due to a slide tackle will not necessarily affect the team’s sporting behavior rating.
 (VII.
 Rules, Slide Tackling)

 A goalkeeper may leave their feet to play the ball but may only slide with their body perpendicular to the play (not head or feet first).
 A goalkeeper leaving their feet may not at any time make contact with an opposing player while attempting to play the ball with their feet while on the ground.
 Doing so will be deemed a slide tackle.
 (VII.
 Rules, Slide Tackling)